Beach, lagoon, hinterland – and culture

 Tavira is one of the prettiest towns in Portugal, with its double gabled roofs, 37 churches, medieval castle and walls, Phoenician wells and Roman bridge across the river.

 Wandering along the river banks or the meandering streets and alleys, discover a charming town with live performances, arts and handicraft shops.
 Explore the fish and vegetable market, restaurants and small bars, bakeries and cafés.
-Try the grilled fish, the tuna estupeta, the cornbread and clam dish xarém com conquilhas, as well as the almond sweets and carob pastries.
+Try the grilled fish, the tuna estupeta, the cornflour and wedge clam dish xarém com conquilhas, as well as the almond sweets and carob pastries.

 Conquered from the Moors in 1242, Tavira flourished with its maritime trade in the 14th and 15th centuries.
 Many splendid buildings and palaces continued to be built here in the following centuries.